ADGEfficiency/adgefficiency.github.io/PITCHME.md

 - better to use one library fully than half of two

 ---
+## iteration over design

+allows scaling (v traditional economy of scale)

+---
+## basic functionality

+- logging
+- saving of agent & env setup
+- tensorboard
+- saving and analyzing environment historiees
+- test suite
+- training and testing experiments
+- spaces

+Global space from spaces (I think go into detail on spaces) Space design is fundamental to the library - because it is code that interacts both with agents and environments

+Show simple changes like

+space.observation_space_shape -> space.observation_space.shape

+---
 ## minor optimizations

 memory strucutre (deques versus arrays)

 use of shape dict, use of named tuple

+---

+## removing functionality

+previously supported processors and schedulers

+now using tensorflow for this (batch norm layer for Bellman target processing)

 ---